Army2001/semiconductor_stock_price/README.md

 | `candle_type`        | Candlestick pattern classification (e.g., doji, hammer)      |
 | `is_market_up`       | Boolean indicating if stock closed higher than it opened

+### Ingest data for stocks outside of US market
+- Multinational comparison for semiconductor stock market
+- Set up EventTrigger to run it multiple times a day to accommodate different stock market hours